 The Precision Diagnosis Study (Activity 2 of the Silent Genomes Project) is co-led by Dr. Anna Lehman (clinical genetics doctor in Vancouver, BC) and Dr. Maja Tarailo-Graovac (genetics researcher in Calgary, AB).
 Dr. Laura Arbour (clinical genetics doctor in Victoria, BC) is the lead for the overall Silent Genomes Project.

-There is a ‘National Clinical Network’ of 14 different enrollment sites across Canada where eligible families can join this study.
+There is a 'National Clinical Network' of several different enrollment sites across Canada where eligible families can join this study.
 The central study coordination site is in Vancouver, BC, with each site across Canada having its own local team of study doctors (geneticists), genetic counsellors, and/or research assistants.

 Please see the list of Activity 2 contacts on Our Team page.